 Canadian post-hardcore band RARITY has emerged with a new album and more intensity than ever before.
-The Longest Lonesome is set for a March 29th release.
+The Longest Lonesome is set for an August 30th release.

 “The album title came to us as the sum of every experience the group has had over the past two years,” explains drummer Evan James Woods.
 “After what felt like an eternity of setback after setback, both professionally and personally, we really began to disappear inside our own self-abasement.
 Creating the album was like traveling a dark tunnel, no end in sight.
 A seemingly un-ending low point in our lives, so we named it accordingly.”